Jake Wardle: Wigan Warriors

 In October 2022 it was announced that Wardle had joined Wigan Warriors on a three-year deal.

 In round 25 of the 2023 Super League season, Wardle scored a hat-trick in Wigan's 50-0 victory over Leeds.

 On 14 October 2023, Wardle played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.
 Wardle was also awarded the Harry Sunderland Trophy as man of the match.

 On 24 February 2024, Wardle played in Wigan's 2024 World Club Challenge final victory over Penrith scoring a controversial try in the second half.
 The try was sent to the video referee who stated that there was insufficient evidence to show whether the ball had crossed the line however on some replays it showed the ball was short of the line.

 On 27 March 2024, Wardle signed a five-year contract extension with Wigan to remain at the club until the end of 2029.

 On 8 June, Wardle played in Wigan's 2024 Challenge Cup final victory over Warrington.
 Wardle retained his place in the Super League Dream Team for the 2024 Super League season.

 On 12 October 2024, he played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 On 30 March 2025, Wardle scored a hat-trick in Wigan's 54-0 win over strugglers Salford.

 On 9 October 2025, Wardle played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+On the opening game of the 2026 Super League season, Wardle suffered a medial collateral ligament injury ruling him out for three months in a match where he also scored helping Wigan to an opening round victory.

+On 30 May 2026, Wardle played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.